yaminisivapavani2006/ReGifitly/README.md

 # ReGifitly
-Here’s a more professional README.md version for your ReGiftly project on GitHub:

----

 ReGiftly

 ReGiftly is a web platform designed to connect donors and receivers of essential items such as clothes and books.
 The project aims to promote sustainability by reducing waste and encouraging community support through sharing.